MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - General fixes for stability that include:

+    - For Outlook: Fixes for crashes, high memory consumption, and display issues for menus.

+    - For Word, Excel, and PowerPoint: Fixes for high CPU usage, display issues when saving large Excel files, or the application stops responding.

+    Also for these applications, to improve performance for Office 2016 and SharePoint Online and OneDrive for Business, apply automatic and recommended labeling when the file closes rather than when the file saves.

 **New features**:

 - New PowerShell cmdlet, [Set-AIPFileClassification](/powershell/azureinformationprotection/vlatest/set-aipfileclassification).
 When you run this cmdlet, it inspects the file contents and automatically applies labels to unlabeled files, according to the conditions that you specify in the Azure Information Protection policy.